The Vein Clinic’s Corona Cautious Precautions

 - Varicose veins do not seem to put you at an increased risk of a clotting event from having either brand of vaccine, and is not a reason to avoid vaccination.

 What are we doing?

-As a specialist medical practice with a private on-site treatment room, we already have comprehensive and strict hygiene and infection control policies to ensure the safety of our patients and staff.
-In response to COVID-19, we are going above and beyond all recommended precautions.
+As a specialist medical practice with a private on-site treatment room, we already have comprehensive and strict hygiene and infection control policies.
+Our priority is keeping our staff and you safe.
+Please read our current screening and check-in requirements before you come to our centre.

 - Screening all patients prior to booking and attending appointments.